 And the city itself is quite ordinary, and this applies even to the center - there are also a lot of modern buildings.
 The old city, as such, does not exist in Vienna.

-The center of Vienna is the Stephansplatz with a cathedral.
+Vienna city centre is the Stephansplatz with a cathedral.

 The cathedral is built up around so that even a whole picture can not be photographed.
 But, really, beautiful, big, in the best traditions of Gothic, and even with its zest - a mosaic roof.